Department of Labor Issues Final Regulations Regarding FLSA Exemptions

-In May, 2016, the Department of Labor (Department) published a final rule to update regulations (final regulations) under the Fair Labor Standards Act (FLSA).
+On May 18, 2016, the Department of Labor (Department) announced that it will publish a final rule to update regulations (final regulations) under the Fair Labor Standards Act (FLSA).
 The final regulations will take effect on December 1, 2016.
-Because of this impending deadline, school districts will want to take immediate action to comply with the final regulations.
-This article will briefly summarize the changes to the FLSA regulations made by the final rule and discuss the impact on school positions.
+Because of this impending deadline, municipalities will want to take immediate action to comply with the final regulations.
+This article will summarize the changes to the FLSA regulations made by the final rule and discuss the impact on municipal positions.

 Background / Current Regulations

-The FLSA is a federal law that sets minimum wage, overtime, equal pay, recordkeeping, and child labor standards for employees who are covered by the Act.
-State and local governments, including school districts, must comply fully with the FLSA.
-Employees who are covered by the Act fall into two categories: non‑exempt and exempt.
+The FLSA is a federal law that sets minimum wage, overtime, equal pay, record-keeping, and child labor standards for employees who are covered by the Act.
+State and local governments, including municipalities, must comply fully with the FLSA.
+Employees who are covered by the Act fall into two categories: non-exempt and exempt.
 Non-exempt employees are subject to all of the FLSA requirements.
-Exempt employees are generally not subject to the minimum wage and overtime provisions, but are still subject to the other FLSA requirements.
+Exempt employees are generally not subject to the minimum wage and overtime provisions but are still subject to the other FLSA requirements.
 It is the employer’s burden to prove that an employee is exempt.

-Below is a brief summary of each of the exemptions and the positions within school district that generally fall within these exemptions.
+Below is a brief summary of each of the exemptions and the positions within municipalities that generally fall within these exemptions.

-- Executive Employees.
-These employees generally include those who engage in the management of the district or a department within the district, which generally involves oversight of employees and control over the work involved.
-Employees who may qualify in a school district include the supervisor of buildings and grounds, transportation director, and food service program director.
+• Executive Employees.
+These employees generally include those who engage in the management of the municipality or a department within the municipality, which generally involves oversight of employees and control over the work involved.
+Employees who may qualify include the Director of Public Works and the Director of Operations.

-- Administrative Employees.
-These employees are generally those who engage in running or servicing the district or a department within the district.
-Administrative duties include work in such areas as finance, accounting, budgeting, procurement, safety and health, personnel management, human resources, labor relations, computer network, and similar activities.
-Employees who may qualify in a school district setting include the human resource director or business director.
+• Administrative Employees.
+These employees are generally those who engage in running or servicing the municipality or a department within the municipality.
+Administrative duties include work in such areas as finance, accounting, budgeting, procurement, safety and health, personnel management, human resources, labor relations, and computer systems.
+Employees who may qualify include the Human Resources Manager and the Finance Director.

 The current regulations also contain a relaxed duties test for certain “highly compensated” employees who receive total annual compensation of $100,000 or more and are paid at least $455 per week.